 You can actually go out on some of the rock formations to get an amazing view of the badlands.
 It is a great stop on the Badlands scenic loop.

 This was one of the last overlooks we decided to stop at.
 It offers more reddish and grey colors.
 It is a vast overlook of rock formations that have been around for millions of years.

 The Badlands are pretty amazing and I highly recommend doing the Badlands scenic loop drive.
 There are so many amazing Badlands overlook areas to enjoy.

 Wildlife in Badlands National Park

-As you are hiking or driving be sure to look for some of the wildlife that calls Badlands National Park home.
-You may see prairie dogs, mule deer, pronghorn, bison, coyote, and big horn sheep.
+As you are hiking in the Badlands or enjoying the Badlands scenic loop drive, be sure to look for some of the Badlands wildlife that calls this area home.

 When we stopped at our first overlook we saw a lot of longhorn sheep hanging out on the rocks.
 It was pretty awesome!
 But look with sharp eyes; they blend in with the rock.